isomerpages/moe-guangyangsec/_admission/Direct School Admission.md

 Interested students will be assessed on the following:

-*     Physical Proficiency Test: A simple physical test which evaluates Speed, Agility and Jumping ability
+*   &nbsp;&nbsp;Physical Proficiency Test: A simple physical test which evaluates Speed, Agility and Jumping ability

-*     Basketball Skills Assessment: A simple skills assessment which evaluates on Ball handling skill, Teamwork and Game Awareness
+*   &nbsp;&nbsp;Basketball Skills Assessment: A simple skills assessment which evaluates on Ball handling skill, Teamwork and Game Awareness

-*     Interview: A simple Interaction session after the selection trial day
+*   &nbsp;&nbsp;Interview: A simple Interaction session after the selection trial day

-For more information on MOE DSA-SEC Exercise, please kindly contact Mr Puah Chee Wee HOD PE/CCA at 62589781 or email us at [puah\_chee\_wee@schools.gov.sg](mailto:puah_chee_wee@schools.gov.sg)
+For more information on MOE DSA-SEC Exercise, please kindly contact Mr Puah Chee Wee HOD PE/CCA at 62589781 or email us at&nbsp;[puah\_chee\_wee@schools.gov.sg](mailto:puah_chee_wee@schools.gov.sg)